Nibezak/payflow-package/docs/admin/extending/access-control.md

 # Staff Members

 Your staff members are essentially users who can log in to the admin panel and have permissions assigned to them.
-Staff members are not to be confused with users in the `users` table, the Lunar uses a different table for authenticating users in the admin panel.
+Staff members are not to be confused with users in the `users` table, the Payflow uses a different table for authenticating users in the admin panel.
 This is a design choice to ensure that your customers can never accidentally be given access.

 # Roles and permissions

-In Lunar panel, we are utilizing roles and permission for authorization.
+In Payflow panel, we are utilizing roles and permission for authorization.
 This give you the ability to assign multiple permissions to a role and assign it to the staff without assigning permission one by one to the staff.

 ::: tip